The following is an amalgam of actual discussions I’ve had with real people, both in person and online:

-“So you believe he can never leave hell, correct?”
+“So you believe he can never leave the hell that less literal Bible versions said he was in, correct?”
 I asked again, just to make my next point absolutely clear.

 Once again, he didn’t look quite as confident as he had a moment ago, but he couldn’t figure out what my angle was, so he answered the only way he knew how: “Yes, that’s correct.”

 “Okay.
-And if I can show you that Scripture tells us he will in fact eventually leave hell, so that he won’t be in there forever with no chance of escape, will you consider that you might be wrong about some of the other things we’ve discussed?”
+And if I can show you that Scripture tells us he will in fact eventually leave that particular ’hell,’ so that he won’t be in there forever with no chance of escape, will you consider that you might be wrong about some of the other things we’ve discussed?”